This The Expanse article contains MAJOR spoilers for the Season 5 finale. Proceed with caution.

 Anvar appeared in Season 5, but his character, Alex Kamal, was killed in the finale, representing a major departure from the books.
 Filming on the fifth season finished before the allegations against Anvar came to light.
 While some have theorized that the character death was added to the finale via reshoots, showrunner Naren Shankar did not confirm the theory when we talked to him ahead of the episode’s airing.

-For many The Expanse fans, Anvar’s presence in the upcoming season complicates the viewing experience.
-Personally, while I am looking forward to Season 5, I, like many other Expanse fans, am anticipating that the behind-the-scenes allegations against Anvar, many of which allegedly occurred at conventions, will affect how I watch any plot involving Alex.
-I am not yet sure how the knowledge that Anvar will not be returning for Season 6 will further impact that experience.
-On the one hand, it’s heartening to know that Alcon Studios has taken these allegations seriously and has seemingly acted on the results of their investigation.
-On the other hand, as of right now, the connection between Anvar’s alleged behavior, the investigation, and his departure has not been made explicit, which is disappointing.
+For many The Expanse fans, Anvar’s presence in the fifth season complicated the viewing experience.
+I, like many other Expanse fans, was anticipating that the behind-the-scenes allegations against Anvar, many of which allegedly occurred at conventions, might affect how I watch any plot involving Alex—and it did, especially in an early-Season 5 plot that saw Alex going out on a date with a Martian woman named Lieutenant Babbage under false pretenses.
+That being said, it has been heartening to know that Alcon Studios, the production company behind The Expanse, has taken these allegations seriously and has seemingly acted on the results of their investigation.

 That being said, Anvar’s Season 6 departure does appear to be some level of accountability, and is seemingly a rare example of a TV or film production addressing allegations of abuse.